DCC-EX/mkdocs-test/docs/contributing/documentation/2-standards.md

 When running locally with ``mkdocs serve``, ensure any INFO, WARNING, or ERROR level messages are dealt with prior to submitting pull requests or deploying a new version.

+!!! warning

+    When we release the new MkDocs based documentation, the deployment GitHub workflow will enforce ``strict`` mode, meaning any issues will generate a workflow error, preventing updates being deployed.

 ## Directory Structure

 Note firstly that we use the [MkDocs Awesome Nav plugin](https://lukasgeiter.github.io/mkdocs-awesome-nav/) to control the menu structure, which uses a ".nav.yml" file in any directory where the default needs to be overridden.